theaarch/element-plus-admin/README.md

 # element-plus-admin

 A modern admin dashboard template built with **Vue 3**, **Vite**, and **Element Plus**.
-This project provides a clean, responsive, and customizable admin interface for web applications.
+This project is based on the open-source project [vue3-element-admin](https://github.com/youlaitech/vue3-element-admin) and has been further customized and optimized.

 ## ✨ Features